tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 take the following inputs:

 - The certificate and signing key to be used.
-- A Handshake Context consisting of the set of messages to be included in the transcript hash.
+- A Handshake Context consisting of the list of messages to be included in the transcript hash.
 - A Base Key to be used to compute a MAC key.